bigmlcom/python/docs/index.rst

 Local ensembles have a ``local_ensemble.summarize()`` method too, the output in this case shows only the data distribution and field importance sections.

+For local clusters, the ``local_cluster.summarize()`` method prints also the data distribution, the training data statistics per cluster and the basic intercentroid distance statistics.
+There's also a ``local_cluster.statistics_CSV(file_name)`` method that store in a CSV format the values shown by the ``summarize()`` method.
+If no file name is provided, the function returns the rows that would have been stored in the file as a list.

 Running the Tests
 -----------------